The Myth of Heat Lightning

 ( Image Credit Accuweather.com)

-Here’s a good example of a distance thunderstorm which is likely 50,000’ tall.
-Notice you don’t hear thunder or see rain and in fact it’s clear overhead.
+Here’s a good example of a distant thunderstorm that is likely 40,000’ tall.
+Notice you don’t hear thunder or see rain and in fact, it’s clear overhead.
 This is exactly why lightning can be so dangerous because it can strike far from the storm.
-Some cases of lightning striking 20-30 mile from the storm have been documented.
+Some cases of lightning striking 20-30 miles from the storm have been documented.